 1. Employee education

 Target’s top personnel were sacked amid accusations that computer security was not being taken seriously enough.
-This points to cultural failings within the organization which in turn depend on employee education about ever-present danger that is cyber fraud, and the most common kind of attack, phishing.
+This points to cultural failings within the organization which in turn depends on employee education about the ever-present danger that is cyber fraud, and the most common kind of attack; phishing.

 Research by Gartner finds that 84% of “high cost security incidents result from employees sending confidential data outside the company”.
 No matter what software measures are in place, individual staff members can compromize organizational data security through emails if workplace culture is not geared correctly.

-While most of us can spot and dismiss phishing attacks that are often poorly written, other attacks can be highly sophisticated, executing hidden code on the user’s computer if the spearhead email is even opened.
+While most of us can spot and dismiss phishing attacks that are often poorly written, other attacks can be highly sophisticated, executing hidden code on the user’s computer if the email is even opened - these types of attacks are called spear phishing and are a very advanced form of cyber threat.

 By way of an effective security education programme, companies can develop an awareness of cyber threats and a diligence to behaviors that prioritize the organization’s digital health at all times.